xnuinside/simple-ddl-parser/README.md

 ### Added
 - None.

+### Changed
+- Switched the canonical changelog to CHANGELOG.md.

 ## [1.10.0] - 2026-01-27
 ### Added
 - Custom output schema support with built-in BigQuery schema conversion and a custom schema registry.